Exscientia/molflux/docs/source/pages/features/basic_usage.md

 # Basic usage

-In this section, we will illustrate how to use ``molflux.features``.
+In this section, we illustrate how to use ``molflux.features``.
 These examples will provide you with a starting point.

 ## Browsing

-First, lets' have a look at what representations are available for use.
+First, we review what representations are available for use.
 These are conveniently categorised (for example, into ``core``, ``rdkit``, etc.).
 To view what's available you can do

 ```{code-cell} ipython3